LunarTulip/basalt-ebook-reader/docs/Roadmap.md

 Nice-to-haves (may or may not be possible or practical, but belong in the prior lists if they are):

-- Support vertical text on a fully-reliable non-heuristic level, as well as arbitrary other text layouts.
 - Allow opening EPUBs straight into the extension-viewer, analogous to how Firefox currently handles PDFs.
     - [Open In Browser](https://github.com/Rob--W/open-in-browser) is an extension that exists and might serve as a source of guidance here, but it seems to work very awkwardly, not in a nice native way like the PDF handler.
-- In Library V2, offer quick-open buttons for previously-read books, without requiring filesystem navigation every time.
-    - If this is possible, add option to launch directly into one's last opened book rather than needing the library as an indirection-layer.
 - Add multiple layouts in the styles of different webfiction sites and/or readers, in addition to the default one.
 - Rename the reader to something more interesting / character-indicating.
 - Support more ebook formats (e.g. Kindle formats, CBZ/CBR, PDF, etc.)